DiefBell/Express-Typescript-Boilerplate/README.md

 1. Clone this repository edit the repository info in `package.json` and any relavent git settings.
 2. Run `npm install` to install dependencies.
 3. Edit `.env` and change the server and database configurations.
 By default, the database uses MySQL, so if you're using something else you'll need to install other database adapters (and uninstall the MySql one) and edit the `src/config/datbase.cfg.ts` file to whatever one you're now using.
+4. Add your JWT secret to `.env` and use a tool like [jwt.io](http://jwt.io) to create a token, with or without setting `"user": {"role": "ADMIN}` in the headers.

 #### Running the App
-4. Run `npm run start:dev` to launch the server with nodemon watcher, which will reload the server when you make changes.
+5. Run `npm run start:dev` to launch the server with nodemon watcher, which will reload the server when you make changes.
 Run with `npm run start` to launch without nodemon.
-5. Open `http://localhost:3000/hello` to see the "Hello, world!" example.
-6. Open `http://localhost:3000/hello/your_name` to see the "Hello, your_name!" example.
+6. Use a tool such as [Postman](https://www.getpostman.com/) to post to the endpoints.
+Experiment with setting an "Authorization" header, with or without an admin role.
+Remember to prefix your token with "bearer" and a space!

 #### Building and Deploying
 7. Build the app to `./dist` by running `npm run build`.
 This needs to be done from a Bash terminal as it uses the `cp` command to copy some files into the dist directory.